Are there specific recommendations concerning weight gain, exercise and diet?

 How soon after I start labor will you come to see me?

-When you beep us, we will discuss what is going on and how you are feeling.
+When you alert us that you believe you are in labor, we will discuss what is going on and how you are feeling.
 Together, we will decide when we should come.

 How much time will you spend with me when I’m in labor?

 If you are truly in labor we will be there until 2-3 hours after the birth.